Aftab-Akram/administrate-field-lazy_has_many/README.md

 The only catch is it must return the comply with above conditions.

 ### Field
 Field is pretty easy and it does support all the features of administrate has_many field.
-You can provide all has_many options as per your use case
+You can provide all has_many options as per your use case.
+The only require attribute is `action` which must be rails path helper.
 ```ruby
 require "administrate/base_dashboard"